-Mycobacterium marinum (M. marinum) is a slow-growing bacteria that can be found in both fresh and salt water around the world.
-The M. marinum is a nontuberculous mycobacteria (NTM), which is a species that may cause infections in humans, but does not cause tuberculosis (TB).
+The M. marinum is a nontuberculous mycobacterium (NTM), a species that may cause infections in humans, but that does not cause tuberculosis (TB).
 M. marinum can also cause infections in fish.

-Commons source of exposure in the United States include coastal areas, particularly involving surfers or those who work in brackish waters, such as the Chesapake Bay.
-People can also be exposed handling or cleaning fish tanks or fish, and swimming or working in fresh or salt water.
+Common sources of exposure in the United States include coastal areas, particularly involving surfers or those who work in brackish waters, such as the Chesapeake Bay.
+People can also be exposed by handling or cleaning fish tanks or fish, and swimming or working in fresh or salt water.
 There is no evidence that a M. marinum infection can be spread from person to person.

-Symptoms of Mycobacterium marinum typically occur within two to four weeks of exposure, however some cases have developed two to four months or longer after exposure due to the slow-growing nature of this bacteria.
-Symptoms may include:
+Symptoms of Mycobacterium marinum typically occur within 2 – 4 weeks of exposure; however, some cases have developed 2 – 4 months or longer after exposure due to the slow-growing nature of this bacterium.

-Infection progression in more advanced infections from superficial involvement of the skin to invade deeper structures including tendons and the sheaths through which the tendons pass; or
+Infection progression in more advanced infections from superficial involvement of the skin to invade deeper structures including tendons and the sheaths through which the tendons pass

 Invasion of the bones, which is less common.